MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 ## Optimize Image Size

 When building Docker container images, image size may be an important factor.
 Container images will be moved between registries and host, exported and imported, and ultimately consume space.
-Several tactics can be used during the Docker build process, to minimize image size.
+Several tactics can be used during the Docker build process to minimize image size.
 This section will detail some of these tactics specific to Windows Containers.

 For additional information on dockerfile best practices, see [Best practices for writing dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Group related actions

-Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction, can reduce the number of layers in the image.
-The backslash character ‘\’ can be used to organize the operation onto separate lines of the dockerfile, while still using only one Run instruction.
+Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction, can reduce the number of layers.
+The backslash character ‘\’ is used to organize the instruction onto separate lines of the dockerfile, while still using only one Run instruction.

-The following two examples will demonstrate the same operations, which will result in a container image of identical capibility, however the two dockerfiles constructed differently.
+The following two examples will demonstrate the same operation, which results in container images of identical capibility, however the two dockerfiles constructed differently.
 The resulting images will also be compared.

 This first example downloads, extracts, and cleans up the Visual Studio redistributable package.
-Each of these actions are run in their own RUN operation.
+Each of these actions are run in their own RUN instruction.

 ```
 FROM windowsservercore